 For this busy investment casting facility, the efficiency imparted by robotics leads directly to increased production, allowing Eagle Precision to complete more overall jobs.
 In the future, Eagle Precision plans to implement a second robot to apply backup dips to investment molds.

-Watch Eagle Alloy's Robotic Grinding Cell in Action
+Watch the Eagle Group's Robotic Grinding and Dipping Cells in Action